hry-naka/rec-radio/README.md

 find keyword in Radiko program.

-optional arguments:
+options:
   -h, --help            show this help message and exit -k KEYWORD, --keyword KEYWORD
                         keyword to be finded in Radiko program.
   -a AREA_ID, --area_id AREA_ID
-                        area_id in Radiko program(API). ex) 'JP13' is for tokyo/japan
+                        area_id in Radiko program(API). ex) 'JP13' is for tokyo/japan.
+If omitted, this may be auto- retrieved.
 ```

 ### タイムフリー録音